ILAM EARLY LEARNING CENTRE

-The centre is open during both semesters and through summer school, mid November to mid February, with a three week close-down over Christmas and one week close down in the July semester break.
+The centre is open during both semesters and through summer school, mid-November to mid-February, with a three week close-down over Christmas and one week close down in the July semester break.

 Students who have re-booked in advance for the following February will not be charged if the child is away during the summer semester.
 The centre can help with WINZ subsidy applications.
-Parents are expected to maintain their booking without changes for the entire semester.

 The centre has a discounted rate for University of Canterbury student parents, with capped fees at 37 hours per week.